oroinc/documentation/crm/admin_guide/integrations/embedded_forms.rst

 Embedded Forms
 ==============

-The OroCRM's *"Embedded Forms"* functionality provides for the creation of the code to add to a third-party web-site in order to provide the communication between the site users and the OroCRM team.
+In Oro application, **Embedded Forms** help create the code that may be added to a third-party website to enable communication between the third-party website users and the Oro application.
-These may be a request of marketing, technical, commercial or any other nature.
+Embedded forms may be used to collect requests of marketing, technical, commercial or any other nature.

 The fields of an embedded form depend on its type.